masneyb/weather-station/README.md

 could be reduced even further by desoldering the various LEDs on the solar charger and PowerBoost 1000.

+I used a [USB Charger Doctor](https://www.adafruit.com/products/1852) to roughly measure the power utilization of the entire weather station at 140 mAH with just the wind / rain collector running in the background and 200 mAH when the main collection processes runs every 5 minutes for just a few seconds.
+I would expect to get around a day on a fully charged battery without any kind of backup from the solar panel.

 I used
 [this project box on Amazon](https://www.amazon.com/uxcell%C2%AE-Waterproof-Connect-Junction-200x120x75mm/dp/B00O9YY1G2), although I am a little concerned about the quality of the seal on the box.
 I